How and When to Opt-Out of Monthly Child Tax Credit Payments

 The American Rescue Plan, which was enacted in March, provided a significant expansion of the credit for the 2021 tax year (and only for the 2021 tax year).
 For example, the credit amount jumped from $2,000 to $3,000 for children 17 years of age or younger (up from 16 years of age) and to $3,600 for children 5 years old and younger.
 The extra amount ($1,000 or $1,600) is reduced – potentially to zero – for families with higher incomes, though.
 For people filing their tax return as a single person, the extra amount starts to phase-out if their adjusted gross income is above $75,000.
 The phase-out begins at $112,500 for head-of-household filers and $150,000 for married couples filing a joint return.
 The credit amount is further reduced under the pre-existing $200,000/$400,000 phase-out rules.
 The child tax credit was also made fully refundable for the 2021 tax year (which means refund checks triggered by this year's credit can be greater than $1,400), and the $2,500-of-earned-income required was dropped for the year.

 However, the most unique change for the 2021 child tax credit is that half of the credit amount will be paid in advance through monthly payments issued between July and December of this year – if you want them.
 If you don't want the monthly payments, then you need to opt out of the advance payment process.
 If you don't opt-out and accept all six of the monthly payments, then you'll claim the remaining half of the total credit amount on your 2021 tax return, which you'll file next year.
 If you opt-out of some but not all the monthly payments, every dollar you receive from July to December will reduce the amount of credit you'll claim on your 2021 return.
-(Use our 2021 Child Tax Credit Calculator to see how much your monthly payments will be if you receive all six payments and how much you can claim on your 2021 tax return.)
+(Kiplinger's 2021 Child Tax Credit Calculator shows you how much your monthly payments will be if you receive all six payments and how much you can claim on your 2021 tax return.)